How to Install MySQL 8.0 on Ubuntu 24.04 and 22.04

 Symptom: mysql: command not found when attempting to connect.

 Solution: The MySQL client may not be installed.
-Install the mysql-client package:
+For Ubuntu’s repository package path, install mysql-client:

 sudo apt install mysql-client